salzman-lab/SPLASH-plus/docs/usage.md

 Tip: you can replicate the issue by changing to the process work dir and entering the command `bash .command.run`
 ```

 To bypass this error you would need to find exactly which resources are set by the `STAR_ALIGN` process.
-The quickest way is to search for `process STAR_ALIGN` in the [nf-core/rnaseq Github repo](https://github.com/nf-core/rnaseq/search?q=process+STAR_ALIGN).
+The quickest way is to search for `process STAR_ALIGN` in the [rnaseq Github repo](https://github.com/rnaseq/search?q=process+STAR_ALIGN).
-We have standardised the structure of Nextflow DSL2 pipelines such that all module files will be present in the `modules/` directory and so, based on the search results, the file we want is `modules/nf-core/software/star/align/main.nf`.
+We have standardised the structure of Nextflow DSL2 pipelines such that all module files will be present in the `modules/` directory and so, based on the search results, the file we want is `modules/software/star/align/main.nf`.
-If you click on the link to that file you will notice that there is a `label` directive at the top of the module that is set to [`label process_high`](https://github.com/nf-core/rnaseq/blob/4c27ef5610c87db00c3c5a3eed10b1d161abf575/modules/nf-core/software/star/align/main.nf#L9).
+If you click on the link to that file you will notice that there is a `label` directive at the top of the module that is set to [`label process_high`](https://github.com/rnaseq/blob/4c27ef5610c87db00c3c5a3eed10b1d161abf575/modules/software/star/align/main.nf#L9).
 The [Nextflow `label`](https://www.nextflow.io/docs/latest/process.html#label) directive allows us to organise workflow processes in separate groups which can be referenced in a configuration file to select and configure subset of processes having similar computing requirements.
-The default values for the `process_high` label are set in the pipeline's [`base.config`](https://github.com/nf-core/rnaseq/blob/4c27ef5610c87db00c3c5a3eed10b1d161abf575/conf/base.config#L33-L37) which in this case is defined as 72GB.
+The default values for the `process_high` label are set in the pipeline's [`base.config`](https://github.com/rnaseq/blob/4c27ef5610c87db00c3c5a3eed10b1d161abf575/conf/base.config#L33-L37) which in this case is defined as 72GB.
 Providing you haven't set any other standard nf-core parameters to **cap** the [maximum resources](https://nf-co.re/usage/configuration#max-resources) used by the pipeline then we can try and bypass the `STAR_ALIGN` process failure by creating a custom config file that sets at least 72GB of memory, in this case increased to 100GB.
 The custom config below can then be provided to the pipeline via the [`-c`](#-c) parameter as highlighted in previous sections.